Social Media Policy

-- Divisions, colleges or departments launching social media profiles or developing mobile applications must notify the university's social media and digital marketing manager in advance of development of any new social media profile or mobile application.
-The Division of Marketing and Communications has posted additional guidelines for university-related social media profiles and applications at niu.edu/social-media.
-The Division of Marketing and Communications maintains a comprehensive database and inventory of all university-related social media profiles and mobile applications.
+- Divisions, colleges or departments launching social media profiles or developing mobile applications must notify the university's Social Media and Digital Marketing Manager in advance of development of any new social media profile or mobile application.
+The division of Enrollment Management, Marketing and Communications has posted additional guidelines for university-related social media profiles and applications at niu.edu/social-media.
+The division of Enrollment Management, Marketing and Communications maintains a comprehensive database and inventory of all university-related social media profiles and mobile applications.

 - Adhere to NIU’s Communications Standards for Institutional Brand Identity when designing profiles or background graphics.

 - Please remember that the Huskie logo is specifically reserved for media directly related to the NIU Athletics program; the Presidential Seal is reserved for use on media related to the Office of the President, Board of Trustees, or formal university documents.

 - Remember that departmental sites do not represent the university as a whole, but do reflect on the university.
 Use good judgment and be professional.
 When participating in the NIU social media community, remember that page administrators are speaking on behalf of the university and not in their personal capacities.

 - Accounts must have two or more administrators.
 Administrators may not be students.
 Please provide account administrator names to the Social Media and Digital Marketing Manager so they can help communicate recommendations and best practices with account managers and keep the database up to date.

 - When a page administrator leaves their role or the university, the other administrator(s) must change the password and update page administrators on the social channel and inform the Social Media and Digital Marketing Manager to keep the database up to date.